alpacaxander/dockercylc/README.md

 Setting a volume to cylc-run is dangerous; if the container is shut down unexpectedly without first stopping the suite you cannot restart the suite.

 Because the container is linux, if your files were writen in dos you may need to run dos2unix.

+The Alpine filesystem will put python in /usr/bin which may interfere with some shebang lines.

 ## Credit